carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 to a sibling.
 Similarly, virtual inheritance will add cost to ordinary looking method calls and implicit conversions, even with single inheritance.
 When combined with multiple inheritance, the vtable pointer for an object can be set over and over during construction.
+Carbon should avoid features with hidden costs, particularly when they scale based on subtle aspects of the context where those features are used.